salllma/alx-low_level_programming/0x00-hello_world/README.md

 # PROJECT: 0x00-hello_world
- This project is a collection of scripts and programs in the C language that aim to solve a series of problems, exploring different aspects of C programming.
+ This project is a collection of scripts and programs in the C language that aim to solve some of problems.

 ## Overview:
 This project is broken down into six different parts, each with a specific problem to solve.
 They are as follows: